spectrocloud/edgeforge/README.md

 ├─ docker/
 │  ├─ open-iscsi                              additional Dockerfile content to be add onto the CanvOS Dockerfile ├─ secureboot/
-│  ├─ demo/                                   directory containing the content that needs to go into the secure-boot subdirectory of CanvOS
+│  ├─ demo/                                   directory containing all that needs to go into the secure-boot subdirectory of CanvOS
+│  │  ├─ enrollment/
+│  │  ├─ exported-keys/
+│  │  ├─ private-keys/
+│  │  ├─ public-keys/
 ├─ userdata/
 │  ├─ custeng-prod                            user-data with your desired config
 ```